 Student Experience Survey (5 points).
+The end of course student experience survey is available in DuckWeb from Wednesday 5-31-23 at 8am through Friday 6-9-23 at 5pm.
 At the end of the course, please fill out the student experience survey.
 This is an important professional courtesy that helps your instructors improve their teaching approaches and course material; the majority of your instructors truly care about receiving your constructive feedback.
-Take a screenshot at the end of your submission confirming you completed the survey and upload it to canvas to earn the 5 points.
-Do NOT include any of your actual feedback/answers in the screenshot so as to ensure your submission remains anonymous.
+Take a screenshot at the end of your submission confirming you completed the survey for Bi331, with your name visible, and upload it to canvas to earn the 5 points.
+You may upload a JPEG, JPG or PDF file.
+Do not include any of your actual feedback/answers in your screenshot so as to ensure your submission remains anonymous.
+You will have until Tuesday 6-13-23 at midnight (11:59 PM) of Finals Week to upload your screenshot for points, but make sure you complete the student experience survey on DuckWeb by the Friday 6-9-23 due date.